aditbiswas1/P4-Advanced-Lane-Lines/README.md

 now that we know the calibration is working, lets apply it to the test image

+since we are going to do multiple transformations on the images, i decided to create a pipeline class which lets me compose a series of transformations to the images.

 ```python
 from components.pipeline import ImagePipeline